ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

     make lvs CONFIG=GemminiRocketConfig VLSI_TOP=Gemmini tech_name=tsmintel3 INPUT_CONFS="example-design.yml example-tools.yml example-tech.yml"

-LVS does not emit autmated reports, but rather scripts that enable opening the LVS error database within the appropriate tool.
+LVS does not emit easily audited reports, as the violations are often cryptic when seen textually.
+As a result it is often more productive to visually see the LVS issues using the generated scripts that enable opening the LVS error database within the appropriate tool.
 These generated scripts can be called from ``./build/<config-name>/lvs-rundir/generated-scripts/view_lvs``.

 Customizing Your VLSI Flow in Hammer